krim404/DellXPS15-9550-OSX/README.md

 # Dell XPS 15 - 9550-OSX
-This contains my modified files to run OS X 10.12.2, based on darkhandz chinese tutorial.
-The files for 10.11 are in a different branch
+This contains my modified files to run OS X 10.13.1.
+The files for 10.11 and 10.12 are in a different branch

+THIS IS A WORK IN PROGRESS.

 Setup compatible with Toshiba 512GB SSD, 16GB RAM and 4K Display.

 You can follow my guide if you want to install Sierra on your own dell: [guide][1]